 DEA deductions work on a sliding scale and are based on your weekly or monthly earnings.
 They can be applied at a standard rate (up to 20% of your salary) or a higher rate (up to 40% of your salary).
 They can also be applied at a fixed rate but this is only considered in exceptional circumstances (usually if the overpayment is significantly high or low).

-However, a DEA can never leave you with less than 60% of your net income (the amount of money left after Income Tax and National Insurance contributions have been made).
-This is known as your Protected Earnings and is the percentage of your wages that are exempt from DEA deductions.
+However, a DEA can never leave you with less than 60% of your net income (the amount of money left over after all contributions have been made).
+This is known as your Protected Earnings and is the percentage of your wages exempt from DEA deductions.

 What should I do if I’ve received a Direct Earnings Attachment for an employee?